 On Wednesday, Reuters reported that some 40 Syrian mothers crossed into Israel with their children to receive treatment for chronic medical conditions.
 Also this week saw the IDF deliver hundreds of care packages to Syrian escaping from the onslaught of Assad’s attacks on their homes.

-In a country where an estimated 11 million people — roughly have of its 2011 population — have been displaced from their homes and at least 400,000 have been killed, the aid Israel extends to a few thousand along its border may be a drop in the bucket, but it provides an area of relative stability on Israel’s border.
+In a country where an estimated 11 million people — roughly half of its 2011 population — have been displaced from their homes and at least 400,000 have been killed, the aid Israel extends to a few thousand along its border may be a drop in the bucket, but it provides an area of relative stability on Israel’s border.

 Israel’s efforts to help Syrian civilians has earned it a measure of goodwill.
 “We were afraid in the beginning to come (because we regarded Israelis) as Zionists and enemies,” one of the women who brought a child for medical care told Reuters, “It’s the opposite.”